DataFire/Integrations/integrations/generated/google_androidenterprise/README.md

     * items `string`

 ### AndroidDevicePolicyConfig
-* AndroidDevicePolicyConfig `object`: The Android Device Policy configuration of an enterprise.
+* AndroidDevicePolicyConfig `object`: Deprecated and unused.
   * kind `string`: Identifies what kind of resource this is.
 Value: the fixed string "androidenterprise#androidDevicePolicyConfig".
-  * state `string`: The state of Android Device Policy. "enabled" indicates that Android Device Policy is enabled for the enterprise and the EMM is allowed to manage devices with Android Device Policy, while "disabled" means that it cannot.
+  * state `string`: Deprecated and unused.

 ### AppRestrictionsSchema
 * AppRestrictionsSchema `object`: Represents the list of app restrictions available to be pre-configured for the product.